We tested a number of IP cameras so we could recommend the right camera for low light level applications.

 The Lowest light level (approximately 0.01 lux)

-This test was done at extremely low light level.
+This test was done at an extremely low light level.
 It was below the light sensitivity of the Axis camera.
-Under these conditions the Samsung tested best.
+Under these conditions, the Samsung tested best.
 Despite showing a dark image there was very little amplifier noise and the objects are visible.
-With the Samsung you can clearly see the markers and the scale.
-The Axis camera displayed very little and it was nearly impossible to identify our objects, the scale and the markers.
-The Sony showed the outline of our objects to some degree.
+With the Samsung, you can clearly see the markers and the scale.
+The Axis camera displayed very little and it was nearly impossible to identify our objects, the scale, and the markers.
+Sony showed the outline of our objects to some degree.
 The image is hard to see because of the lack of brightness, but the extreme level of amplifier noise is the main factor causing our inability to view the image on the Sony.